Admission requirements & costs

 Category 1 Applicants

 Applicants for the Athletic Therapy program must possess a degree in kinesiology, physical education, human kinetics, exercise science or equivalent.
-Successful applicants must have completed the following courses (either as part of their degree matriculation or subsequent to the degree):
+Successful applicants must have completed the following courses (either as part of their degree matriculation or subsequent to the degree).
+To determine if courses you have taken are equivalent to these courses, visit Athletic Therapy Course Equivalency Search.

 - Human Anatomy